mathjax/MathJax-demos-web/custom-build/custom-mathjax.md

 which gives the name of the combined file along with some other data about directories.
 The final directory being set to `'.'` means that the combined file will be placed in the directory with the source file, but with `.min.js` as the extension rather than '.js'.

-To make the actual combined file, use the command
+To make the actual combined file, use the commands

 ```
+npm install
 npm run make-custom-build
 ```